Studio-23-xyz/ButtonIconResourceManager/Assets/Packages/com.studio23.ss2.buttoniconresourcemanager/README.md

 Now you need to create the Assets that will hold the key-control path name and the icons related to it.
 To do so, find the Studio-23 tab on the top bar and go to, `Studio-23 > Button Icon Resource Manager > Create ButtonIcon Objects` This will generate icon holder assets for all the icon sprites found in the Resources directory.
 You can see these scriptable objects inside `Assets\Resources\KeyIcons` folder.

+### Using Preset Icon Assets

+Alternatively, if you want to use the icons and assets already provided in the package, simply find the `Button Icon Resource Manager` under packages, and copy the `KeyIcons` folder to your project resources directory. (ie. `Assets/Resources/`.

 ### Using KeyIconManager